spotinst/help/src/docs/connect-your-cloud-provider/first-account/aws.md

       <li>Set the policy name to <i>Spot-Policy</i> and click <b>Create Policy</b>.</li>
       <li>In the Spot console, click <b>Next</b>.</li>
     </ol>
+6. In the wizard in the Spot console, click **Next**.

-6. Create an IAM role in the AWS console.
+7. Create an IAM role in the AWS console.
        <ol style="list-style-type: lower-alpha;">
       <li><a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html">Create an IAM role in AWS.</a></li>
       <li>Enter the <b>Account ID</b> <i>922761411349</i>.</li>